msavoury-carecloud/deepstream.io-website/src/blog/release-2.4/readme.md

 ## Registering as a linux service

-If you are running any linux distro chances are you support either init.d ([AWS](https://deepstream.io/install/aws-linux/)/[CentOS](https://deepstream.io/install/aws-linux/)) or systemd ([Ubuntu](https://deepstream.io/install/ubuntu/)/[debian](https://deepstream.io/install/debian/)).
-Using the new service installer means downloading deepstream and getting it to run as a service and auto-restart to avoid downtime is as easy as
+If you are running any linux distro, chances are you support either init.d ([AWS](https://deepstream.io/install/aws-linux/)/[CentOS](https://deepstream.io/install/aws-linux/)) or systemd ([Ubuntu](https://deepstream.io/install/ubuntu/)/[debian](https://deepstream.io/install/debian/)).
+Using the new service installer means downloading deepstream and getting it to run as a service.
+Auto-restart to avoid downtime is as easy as

 ```bash
 # When using YUM